Bara/mVotes/README.md

 # mVotes
-Polls and Options are cached in an array to increase performance and reduce mysql usage (instead of SELECT all polls+options on every menu everytime).
+This plugin is a standalone polls plugin.
+Admins with the vote flag can create, extend and close polls with a pretty easy to use menu.
+It's also possible to give multiple votes on one poll.
+All data and results are saved in a mysql database.
+Active polls, options and votes are cached as enum struct in a arraylist to increase the performance without many mysql queries.

+## Which features will not added (except anyone do it)
+ - Change of title/options
+   - I want try to prevent that on the legal way, otherwise it would fake the results
+ - Renewal of expired polls
+   - Expired or closed polls are done and shouldn't be reopened

 ## ToDo
- - Natives:
-   - Extend polls
- - Translations
+ - Currently nothing, open an issue if you've a idea

 ## Known issues
- - It's currently a alpha version, bugs are welcome
+ - Nothing yet, open an issue if you found something